GeorgyFirsov/MachineLearningModels/README.md

 ### Usage

-Usage of these models is really simple:
+Usage of these models is really simple - you just need to import required model class and fit it with your data.

+#### Generalized linear regression
 ```python
 from MachineLearning.LinearRegression import LinearRegression